 Kalo is Lola’s brother from the next year.
 His grandparents came over directly from Australia.
 Kalo’s father (Bear) was separated from his mother (Melbourne) by an 8’ fence during breeding season.
 That was not enough, however, to deter a dingo with only one thing on his mind!

-Kalo was originally being fostered in South Carolina but started having problems with his male companion.
+Kalo was originally being fostered in South Carolina and started having problems with his male companion.
 That’s when we were contacted about the possibility of “fostering” him.
-Lola was in need of someone to keep her company during the day so we agreed that if they could arrange transport down we would foster, knowing it was unlikely he would ever be rehomed once he arrived.
+Lola was in need of someone to keep her company during the day.
+We agreed that if they could arrange transport down we would foster, knowing it was unlikely he would ever be rehomed once he arrived.